MrpancakeO/Social-Media-Project-Website/README.md

 Assignment 2 & 3: After the response from Assignment 1, we have decided to focus more of our efforts into getting the functionality and usability of our social media site, then clean up/modernize as we go on with the assignments.
 This can be seen currently with our implementation for Assignment 3, with cleaning up how the homepage interacts with the signup and signin features.
 We are still trying to keep the simplistic look, but being more confident with our abilities in stylizing.

 Assignment 4: Adding user authentication and recent post showed to be quite the challenge for us, not only in the implementation through how to actually get users to authenticate, but a time constaint as well.
 Thank you Dr. Jafarian for giving us the time extension to fully complete our work to our best knowledge, was really appreciated! -Aman & Brandon

+Final Project: As of 5/13/2021, both Brandon and I (Aman) were unable to figure out why the login function is not working.
+Matthew (hi!) mentioned in Assignment 4 that was graded on 5/13/2021 that he was unable to figure this out as well.
+We have been trying ever since the past due date to get it working.

+Aprt from this, we have added notifications, updated posting, attempted adding Follow/unfollow, and attempted adding Secure login.

 ## Workload/ How things Were Divided
 Our development happened mostly during planned meetings/sessions, with both members (Brandon & Aman) working on the documents together, and at the end of the meeting dividing off the work for the other to devlopment before the next meeting.